-Thursday May 30: Co ontent Analysis I: Candidate Self-Presentation Synchronous: Riffe, Daniel, Stephen Lacy, and Frederick Fico.
-2014.
-Analyzing Media Messages: 10:30-12:45 Using Quantitative Content Analysis in Research: Routledge.
-Chapter 2 ("Defining Content Analysis as a Social Science Tool").
-Please select two articles or chapters from the list on Canvas.
-Read both, and prepare a written summary for each based on the guidelines available on Canvas ("Content analysis summary guidelines.pdf" in the "Miscellaneous materials" folder.)
+Thursday May 29: Content Analysis I: Media Coverage ಆ Society Synchronous: Please select two articles or chapters-one from each of these two lists: 10:30-12:45 Political media coverage • Society & gender Read the two and prepare a written summary for each based on the guidelines available on Canvas ("Content analysis summary guidelines.pdf" in the "Miscellaneous materials" folder.)
 Please turn in those summaries by 10:00am before class.

-Friday May 31: Research Day We will work in class on your final research projects Riffe, Daniel, Stephen Lacy, and Frederick Fico.
+Friday May 30: Research Day Synchronous: Riffe, Daniel, Stephen Lacy, and Frederick Fico.
 2014.
-Analyzing Media Messages: Using Quantitative Content Analysis in Research : Routledge.
-Chapter 8 ("Designing a Content Analysis").
-Knaak, Stephanie.
-"On the Reconceptualizing of Gender: Implications for Research Design."
-Sociological Inquiry 74, no. 3 (2004): 302-17.
+Analyzing Media Messages: 10:30-12:45 Using Quantitative Content Analysis in Research: Routledge.
+Chapters 3 ("Designing a Content Analysis") and 5 ("Measurement"), pp. 36-56 & 71-91.
+We will work together on your Skim chapter 5, though note carefully the section on "Measurement steps," pp. 91 final projects